SECOND SATURDAY SAFARIS

 Oh deer!
 White-Tailed Deer of the Preserve

-Rose Guerra, a naturalist and environmental educator will discuss our year round residents of the Preserve, white-tailed deer.
-Perhaps if we’re lucky, we’ll even see a few on our walk!
+Rose Guerra, a naturalist and environmental educator, discussed our year round residents of the Preserve: the white-tailed deer.

 Beaver Buddies of the Preserve